Rotman School of Management: History

 The programs for which the Rotman School of Management is now responsible had their origins in 1901 when a diploma program in Commerce was inaugurated in the Faculty of Arts.
 This was transformed into a Bachelor of Arts program in Commerce and Finance in 1909 and into a Bachelor of Commerce program in 1920.
 These programs had a strong liberal arts emphasis which the BCom program still tries to retain.
 A Master of Commerce program was started in the Faculty of Arts in 1938 to provide a more professional program.

 In 1950 the MCom program was transferred into the newly created Institute of Business Administration with a Director as its head.
 The degree was changed to Master of Business Administration in 1960 and the institute was renamed the School of Business.
 It was elevated to the status of a Faculty with a Dean in 1972 and renamed the Faculty of Management Studies.
 The name was shortened to Faculty of Management in 1986 and was named the Joseph L. Rotman School of Management in 1997 in honour of its principal benefactor.
 It still, however, retains its status as a Faculty in the University of Toronto.

 A Doctor of Philosophy program was begun in 1969 to develop its research orientation and to provide business school faculty for Canadian universities.
+The name of the school was changed to the Faculty of Management Studies in 1972.

 In 1982 the School assumed responsibility for teaching the Commerce courses within the BCom program and in 1992 the BCom program became a joint program of the Faculty of Arts and Science and of the Rotman School.
 In 1983 the School began a privately financed Executive MBA program.
+It was renamed again, being shortened to the Faculty of Management in 1986.
 In 1989 a privately funded MBA in professional accounting was added.
-In 1996 it was moved to the University of Toronto Mississauga and the degree changed to Master of Management & Professional Accounting.
+In 1996 it was moved to the Mississauga campus and the degree changed to Master of Management & Professional Accounting.
 The School also offers a variety of non-degree Executive Development Programs and operates a number of research centres which complement its teaching and research activities.